alburezg/DemoKin_example/index.md

   round(1)
 ```

-We can say that the mothers of Ego would be, on average, 61.8 years old, with a standard deviation of 5.9 years.
+We can say that the mothers of Focal would be, on average, 61.8 years old, with a standard deviation of 5.9 years.

 # Example 2: population with changing rates